The super nabla operator: Further directions

-Although we give explicit combinatorial models in the $t=1$ case for several general applications of $\nabla _{\Y}$ operators, we have no such combinatorial descriptions for the general setup of $(q,t)$ parameters.
-It is possible that such descriptions may be found exploiting the work of Carlsson and Mellit (see \cites{Mellit-Poincare,Carlsson-Mellit-Nabla}).
-Building on an expansion of Mellit for
+Although we give explicit combinatorial models in the $t=1$ case for several general applications of $\nabla_\ast$ operators, we have no such combinatorial descriptions for the general setup of $(q,t)$ parameters.
+Indeed, computer experiments suggest the following conjecture, checked for $k, n \leq 6$.